 Contracting in California

-Along with the increased competition are increased numbers of disputes.
+The economy is booming and along with the increased competition are increased numbers of disputes.
 As a contractor your best weapon is knowledge.
-Know what you are agreeing to in your contracts, know what you need to do to have proper licensing, insurance, bonding etc. Know the legal tools that you can use such as mechanics' liens, stop notices, prompt payment statutes, or even alternative dispute resolution procedures.
+Know what you are agreeing to in your contracts, know what you need to do to have proper licensing, insurance, bonding etc. Know the legal tools that you can use.
 Above all, know what you are getting into.

 The last thing that a contractor wants is to have an administrative or technical problem with licensing to eliminate them from getting a project.